jules2689/trudeau/docs/2020-04-21/post_news.md

 It's huge.
-Think about it, we have planes going over there to pick up equipment and because they don'tfit into the time frame the Chinese government has allowed, they're having to come all the way back to Canada empty. and that equipment, we heard a number of questions to the Prime Minister, and those should be pointed toward each of the provinces, because a lot of the jurisdiction lies with them, but there are genuine questions about how many health care workers are having to reuse their equipment?or are worried, yes, they have to the supply right now, but maynot in a few weeks' time.
+Think about it, we have planes going over there to pick up equipment and because they don'tfit into the time frame the Chinese government has allowed, they're having to come all the way back to Canada empty. and that equipment, we heard a number of questions to the Prime Minister, and those should be pointed toward each of the provinces, because a lot of the jurisdiction lies with them, but there are genuine questions about how many health care workers are having to reuse their equipment? or are worried, yes, they have to the supply right now, but may not in a few weeks' time.
 We've heard them throughout the entire pandemic.
 It highlights the issue and Canada and the fact that we are incredibly reliant on china and the procurement of these supplies in that country.
-They haven't specifically -- I'mtrying to think about the interviews with the Minister in charge of this -- I've asked many times, how much of our stuff comes from china?and they won't put a percentage on it, but often uses the word "significant" to describe it.
+They haven't specifically -- I'mtrying to think about the interviews with the Minister in charge of this -- I've asked many times, how much of our stuff comes from china? and they won't put a percentage on it, but often uses the word "significant" to describe it.
 It's clear we have a heavy reliance on that country.
 Things are not easy in china right now.
 Certainly they haven't been.
 But they really aren't right now.